Alfredchanja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 2-This script prints all the groups the current  user is part ofi.

 File 3-This script changes the ownership of the file hello to the user betty.

+File 4-This script creates an empty file called hello.

+File 5-This script adds execute permission to the owner of the file hello.